rabbitmq/diy-kubernetes-examples/gke/README.md

 RabbitMQ to Kubernetes; our goal is to highlight the most important parts.
-Deployment- and workload-specific decisions such as what [resource limits](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) to apply to RabbitMQ node pod (containers), [what kind of durable storage](https://www.rabbitmq.com/blog/2020/06/18/cluster-sizing-case-study-quorum-queues-part-1/) to use, how to approach TLS certificate/key pair rotation, log aggregation, and upgrades are out of scope for this post.
+Deployment- and workload-specific decisions such as what [resource limits](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) to apply to RabbitMQ node pod (containers), [what kind of durable storage](https://www.rabbitmq.com/blog/2020/06/18/cluster-sizing-case-study-quorum-queues-part-1/) to use, how to approach TLS certificate/key pair rotation, log aggregation, and upgrades are out of scope of this example.

 ## Production (Non-)Suitability